HCL-TECH-SOFTWARE/dx-compose-doc/docs/guide_me/performance_tuning/kubernetes/index.md

     !!!Note
         The JSP portlet file required to load Page 4 and render its portlets is located at `jsp/oob/welcome.jsp`.

 Once the authoring steps are completed, both anonymous and authenticated portal users will render the pages.
-Each page request is triggered via a `/GET` API call such as `/wps/portal/portletsperf/page1`.
+Each page request is triggered using a `/GET` API call such as `/wps/portal/portletsperf/page1`.
 A response assertion in the sampler also validates the HTML content in the response body.

 ## Limitations